awmckinley/config/modules/doc.slides/README.md

-# Presentations
+# Presentation Software

-Software for creating and delivering presentations.
+Terminal-based software for creating and delivering text-based presentations and slideshows.